Solid neon as a noise-resilient host for electron qubits above 100 mK

 Neon is filled with the following procedure.
 The fridge is warmed up from its base temperature with a heater mounted on the 4~K plate.
 At this moment, the helium mixture circulation is turned off, and all the mixture has been collected while the pulse tube is still on.
 The heater power is set to a value such that it creates a temperature gradient from 27~K at the 4~K plate to about 25~K at the MXC plate.
 Under such conditions, the neon gas is filled and deposited onto the device chip in its liquid phase.
 After filling, the heater is turned off, and the whole fridge is cooled down again to let the liquid neon freeze into solid.
 During the cool down, we further anneal the neon film at 10~K for 1 hour. \\

 \textbf{Electron deposition}

-Electrons are ejected from the tungsten filament mounted on the lid of a hermetic copper cell.
+Electrons are ejected from the tungsten filament mounted on the lid of the hermetic copper cell.
 When the dilution fridge is cooled down to the base temperature, the total resistance on the filament loop is 2~$\Omega$.
 A current pulse train applied by a pulse generator with $-0.6$~V voltage output, pulse width of 0.1~ms, repetition frequency of 1~kHz, and duration of 0.3~s was used to fire electrons.
-We noticed that applying higher voltage or longer duration would cause too many electrons to land on the top of the chip, reducing the stability of the trapped electrons.\\
+We noticed that applying higher voltage or longer duration would cause too many electrons to land on the top of the chip, reducing the stability of the trapped electrons.
+Only when both the neon film is present on the sample surface and electrons are emitted do we see signatures of trapped eNe qubits strongly coupled to the resonator (Supplementary Information Section 7).\\

 \textbf{Noise characterization}